 - Introductory bonus: 125,000 points after spending $3,000 in the first 3 months

-- Rewards: 25X points per dollar at IHG (10X from the card, 15X from IHG member status); 2X at gas stations, grocery stores, and restaurants; 1X on everything else
+- Rewards after the first 12 months: 25X points per dollar at IHG (10X from the card, 15X from IHG member status); 2X at gas stations, grocery stores, and restaurants; 1X on everything else

 - Perks: 10,000 bonus points after you spend $20,000 (and make one additional purchase) each anniversary year, one free anniversary night annually, fourth night free when redeeming points